 2. Learn about the Reef

-Most boats that take you to the outer reef have a marine biologist on board.
+Most boats that take you to the outer reef have a marine experts on board, such as Sunlover Reef Cruises.
 Take advantage of the opportunity and ask as many questions as you like.
-Marine biologist Marie Taylor has been running educational programs for Reef Magic for many years.
-Marie has also engaged the local Indigenous community and incorporates the Reef’s spiritual story into her presentations.

 Another way to learn about the Reef of, course, is to attend Reef Teach a two-hour evening presentation where you’ll learn everything about the Reef from how coral reefs form, the difference between soft and hard corals and how to identify fish.